GoogleChrome/web.dev/content/fast/remove-unused-code/codelab-remove-unused-code.md

 ![image](./displayed-warning.png)

-Firebase, which is one of the libraries used in this application, is being a good samaritan by providing a warning to let developers know to not import its entire package but only the components that are used.
+Firebase, which is one of the libraries used in this application, is being a good Samaritan by providing a warning to let developers know to not import its entire package but only the components that are used.
 In other words, there are unused libraries that can be removed in this application to make it load faster.

-There are also instances where we a particular library is used but there may be a simpler alternative.
-The concept of removing unneeded libraries** **will also be explored later in this tutorial.
+There are also instances when a particular library is used, but where there may be a simpler alternative.
+The concept of removing **unneeded libraries** will also be explored later in this tutorial.

 ## Analyzing the bundle